-Five adages and how to apply them as a Product Manager
+Five Adages and How to Apply Them as a Product Manager

-These all resonated with me instantly, and not just because one of them is from my favourite movie of all time!
+17 Jul 2024, by Calum ShepherdI recently came across these adages while browsing the web, and they resonated with me instantly—not just because one of them is from my favourite movie of all time!

 - Murphy’s Law